Jim Rodger

 James McPhail Rodger (15 September 1933 – 3 May 2024) was a Scottish footballer.
 An inside forward and a right winger, Rodger played for Rangers, St Mirren, Newport County, Hearts, Queen of the South and East Fife.
-After his football career, Rodger was an educator, becoming Headmaster at Portree High School.
+During his football career, Rodger taught Maths at Hamilton Academy and moving from St Mirren to Hearts at this time.
+He later became Headmaster at Portree High School.
 He died on 3 May 2024, at the age of 90.